French people: Genetics

-French people, like most Europeans, largely descend from three distinct lineages: Mesolithic hunter-gatherers, descended from a Cro-Magnon population that arrived in Europe about 45,000 years ago; Neolithic farmers who migrated from Anatolia during the Neolithic Revolution 9,000 years ago; and Yamnaya Steppe pastoralists who expanded into Europe from the Pontic–Caspian steppe in the context of Indo-European migrations 5,000 years ago.

 France sits at the edge of the European peninsula and has seen waves of migration of groups that often settled owing to the presence of physical barriers preventing onward migration.
 This has led to language and regional cultural variegation, but the extent to which this pattern of migrations showed up in population genetics studies was unclear until the publication of a study in 2019 that used genome wide data.
 The study identified six different genetic clusters that could be distinguished across populations.
 The study concluded that the population genetic clusters correlate with linguistic and historical divisions in France and with the presence of geographic barriers such as mountains and major rivers.
 A population bottleneck was also identified in the fourteenth century, consistent with the timing for the Black Death in Europe.

+Pierre (2020) stated that the "French genetic landscape is predominantly of Early European Farmer-related ancestry", which followed a north–south cline.
+It varies between 46.5% and 66.2%, with the lowest being found in northwest France (<50%).